 IABD Members in good standing can apply for emergency assistance funds for food, housing, healthcare and any other economic hardships brought about by the COVID-19 disruption.
 IABD’s first priority is the health and safety of our dance family.

-closed schools.
-These losses impact everything from individual healthcare costs to housing, food and/or utility insecurities, and the need for funds by dance organizations to continue paying dancers, teacher and staff salaries while adhering to the
+and closed schools.
+These losses impact everything from individual healthcare costs to housing, food and/or utility insecurities, and the need for funds by dance organizations to continue paying dancers, teacher and staff salaries while adhering

 Click Here to Donate to the IABD Emergency Fund

 Your contribution of any amount will help us continue building our emergency relief efforts for Black dance artists, dance-related personnel and dance organizations.
 Thank

 you for continuing to support us - It Takes A Village.
 Let's care for each other, we are always stronger together!

 IABD has depleted the first phase of funds in the amount of $155,500 to provide grants to the Black dance community.
 We are committed to raising additional funding with you and our partners to provide more opportunities for relief assistance for those who remain in need.

 If you would like more information on how to partner with IABD to make an even greater impact for the Black dance sector and our organization, please contact Adriana Ray, Development Director at email@example.com.

 The IABD Emergency Fund will be able to provide limited and short-term assistance during these difficult times.
 Please submit your application for consideration of short-term, immediate financial assistance.
 Please note that there is no guarantee of funding, and this Emergency Fund will cease when the funds are depleted.

 ATTENTION: ELIGIBILITY REQUIREMENTS FOR NEW YORK CITY BASED DANCE ARTISTS DANCE-RELATED PERSONNEL